CREATION, CULTIVATION, AND DEVELOPMENT OF THOUGHT

 Since destiny is the consequence of thought, the latter itself is the consequence of our feelings, attitudes, knowledge, and experiences.
 All these factors instigate our cogitative faculties in creating thinking.

 Thinking is a mental activity of the brain.
 And the thought is a product of thinking.
-The creation of one’s own thought, import of thought, and its acceptance or its rejection are all considered as thought.
-In other words, the activities involved in these considerations is thought by itself.
+The creation of one’s own thought, import of thought, and its acceptance or its rejectio n are all considered as thought.
+In other words, the activities involved in these considerations are thought by themselves.

 Thought has multiple executions like establishing a reason, imagination, understanding, judgment, remembering, opinion, belief or just being conscious of time and place, etc.